-This Hauntingly Beautiful Idaho Ghost Town Is Plagued With A Violent Past
+The Idaho Ghost Town Of Burke Is Hauntingly Beautiful But Plagued With A Violent Past

 Just a short drive from the more well-known town of Wallace in North Idaho is a town that is only known by few.
 The ruins of this abandoned town are impressive to say the least.
 The buildings still stand tall and it’s not hard to imagine the town bustling with people.
 However, the town’s silence is a stark reminder of the dark history that haunts Burke, Idaho.
 Established in 1887, the town went through a lot of trauma during a short period of time.
 From tensions between miners and mine owners to natural disasters such as fires and avalanches, Burke endured for nearly a century.
 Although a handful of people still live in this area, a visit to the scenic ghost town is a solemn one.

 The town of Burke is about seven miles outside of Wallace, tucked away in Burke Canyon and surrounded by tree-covered hills in the Coeur d'Alene mountains.
 The location is downright gorgeous.
 So why did people leave?

 Walking through Burke today, it's hard to imagine that this town was riddled with troubles.
 It seems so peaceful and back during its prime the town was actually very prosperous.

 The first mines were discovered in 1884 and trains by the Northern Pacific and Oregon Railroad Company brought the ore from Burke to Wallace.
 Over 3,000 tons of ore was mined during the first year of Burke's first mine, the Tiger Mine.